joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   The parameters of the command are as below:

-    - -i, --input_file: Path to the concatenated z-scores.
+    - -i, --input_file: Path to a matrix of correlation or intersected number of variants between two categories.
     - -if, --input_format: Specify the format of the input file.
 Available options are ``corr`` or ``inter``.
 By default, ``corr`` will be used.
 Each format refers to the following:

       - corr: A matrix with correlation values between categories.